 How to Reintroduce Almonds

-- Wait to reintroduce almonds if you have reactions to other foods containing oxalate, salicylate, and/or lectins
+- Wait to reintroduce almonds if you have reactions to other foods containing oxalate, salicylate, and/or lectins, and add in products one at a time

 - Buy organic blanched almonds, or remove the almond skins yourself (to limit lectins)